calebyg/PomoReact/README.md

 # PomoReact

-The 'Pomodoro' studying method involves a dedicated study period, followed by a break.
+The 'Pomodoro' study method involves a dedicated study period, followed by a break.
 I developed this project to enrich my understanding of React's compontent-based architecture and apply it to a technology I personally use.

 You can use PomoReact [here](https://computeh.github.io/PomoReact/)